IshanAcharya/T2A2_APIWebServer/README.md

 The Shopping Diary API Application is designed to streamline and enhance shopping experiences for all types of shoppers.
 It offers a seamless platform where users can effortlessly document their purchases, analyse their spending habits, and help understand their spending patterns to make better informed decisions when shopping.
 Whether it's to track daily shopping trips or analyse long-term shopping trends, this application simplifies the process and empowers users to manage their shopping with efficiency and clarity.

 ## R1.
-Identification of the problem you are trying to solve by building this particular app.
+Identification of the problem you are trying to solve by building this particular app

 In the current Australian economic climate, where the cost of living is currently at an all time high, it has become more prominent than ever for people to start budgeting and reviewing their expenses to implement cost saving measures to maintain their way of life, or to just 'survive'.
 For simple budgeting, there are a huge variety of budgeting applications or even a simple spreadsheet that can allow people to manage their finances.
 However, when it comes to shopping and analysing one's own personal shopping habits, there lays a few pain points there that prohibit people from conducting reviews into their shopping patterns and habits which limit their ability to improve their shopping behaviours and thus improve their finances.